Coat of arms of Asturias

-The coat of arms of Asturias is the official coat of arms of the principality of Asturias, an autonomous community within the kingdom of Spain.
-It was adopted as such on 27 April 1984.
+The coat of arms of Asturias was adopted on 27 April 1984.

 The oldest attributed arms of the Principality of Asturias date from the 16th century, and show a quartered shield with the castle of the Kingdom of Castile, the lion of León and a goblet.
-But this Coat of Arms is wrongly attributed to the Prince and the Principality of Asturias, as proved Gaspar Melchor de Jovellanos, author, philosopher and main figure of the Age of Enlightenment in Spain.
+But this coat of arms is wrongly attributed to the Prince and the Principality of Asturias, as proved Gaspar Melchor de Jovellanos, author, philosopher and main figure of the Age of Enlightenment in Spain.

-This Coat of Arms appeared in printed books and maps, even It was included in the Encyclopédie of Denis Diderot.
+This coat of arms appeared in printed books and maps, even It was included in the Encyclopédie of Denis Diderot.

 Description

 The arms consist of a field of azure with the Victory Cross (Cruz de la Victoria) of Or adorned by gemstones.
 The cross is the symbol of the re-conquest of Spain from the Moors.
 The cross was used, according to the legend or tradition, by the local Visigothic governor Pelagius of Asturias, in the initial battles against the Moors.
 It was claimed that the cross had brought victory, and it was later gold-plated.
 However, there is no historical evidence that Pelayo used exactly this same cross.

 The Greek letters of alpha and omega are suspended from the left and right bars, respectively.
-Accompanying the cross is the legend Hoc Signo Tvetvr Pivs/Hoc Signo Vincitvr Inimicvs: "This sign safeguards the pious.
-This sign conquers the enemy."
+Accompanying the cross is the legend Hoc Signo Tvetvr Pivs/Hoc Signo Vincitvr Inimicvs: "With this sign the pious are safeguarded.
+With this sign the enemy is conquered."

 The arms are "ensigned of a Spanish Royal Crown".